← back to runpane.com

 paneemdash

-platformwindows + mac + linuxmac + windows + linux
+platformwindows + mac + linux, including Windows ARM64mac + windows + linux; public Windows downloads are x64

 UI modelone primitive: panes. everything inside is a tab (agents, diff, files, git, logs)multi-panel workspace with buttons for changes, files, status